ian4uh/GlyphForge/README.md

     - [ ] 7th Level
     - [ ] 8th Level
     - [ ] 9th Level
+- [ ] Allow users to search for spell and return glyph
+- [ ] Have generated glyph return spell (ONLY WORKS FOR CANTRIPS CURRENTLY)

 ## Contriubte
 Feel free to use the `spell_entry.py` tool to help fill out the Grimoire.
 You can also use the `find_duplicates.py` file to find duplicate spells, but note this doesn't check conditions as this is meant to be a testing tool for later to find how many spells have duplicates before and after concentration is considered.